k3mahesh/logging-operator/docs/content/en/docs/Development/dev-guide.md

 go build -o bin/manager main.go
 ```

-MongoDB operator gets packaged as a container image for running on the Kubernetes cluster.
+Logging operator gets packaged as a container image for running on the Kubernetes cluster.

 ```shell
 $ make docker-build